Is there a solution to align your team and clients, improve transparency, protect against fraudulence and document your processes?

 Earlier this year, we caught up with Jessica Pillow, founder of Pillow May, to find out what happened after a cyber-attack hit her firm.

-Download the SLA template for free here.
+Download the Bookkeeping Service Level Agreement Template for free here.
 We ask Jessica for her advice on how to make the most of it.

 Going beyond the traditional engagement letter

 When you onboard new clients, how do you define your services?

 If you ask two clients what they expect from their bookkeeping, chances are you’ll have two very different answers.
 Bookkeeping varies from business to business.
 That’s why you have to know what your clients expect from the get-go.